NashTech-Labs/ApiAndApiManagementVariables/readme.md

 ### Direct use of a template

-You can directly call a particular template as per the requirement. for example: to use setup and init only.
+You can directly call a particular template as per the requirement. for example:

   ```yaml
   # azure-pipeline.yml